AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-engage.md

 >[!NOTE]
 >
 >The Experience Platform user interface is frequently updated and may have changed since the recording of this video.
-For the most up-to-date information, please refer to the [UI guide](../ui/user-guide.md) linked above.
+For the most up-to-date information, please refer to the guide linked above.

 >[!VIDEO](https://video.tv.adobe.com/v/338248?quality=12)